mikarant/ozo/README.md

 	This short module contains only definition of some natural constants.

 3. mod\_omega.f90
-	This file contains the main routine of the calculation of vertical motions.
-All the subroutines called by this routine are located in a file mod\_omega\_subrs.f90.
+	This file contains the main routine of the solving of omega equation.
+All the other subroutines called by this routine are located in a file mod\_omega\_subrs.f90.

 4. mod\_omega\_subrs.f90
 	All of the omega-related subroutines are located here.